pilarcormo/Correlations/Results/Results.md

 Conclusions
 ----

-- In general, the correlation between the ratios worsens when using more than 250 divisions.
+- In general, the correlation between the hm and ht ratios gets worse over 250 divisions.
 - The contig size has no significant effect on the correlation.
 - When the number of divisions increases, the best correlations are observed in larger genomes.
-- In general, the SNP frequency has no effect on the correlation, although the highest frequency used gave better correlation results.
+- In general, the SNP frequency has no effect on the correlation, although the highest frequency seems to give better correlation results.